 - In a large bowl combine the sugar, baking powder and 3 cups of flour.
 Make a well in the centre and add the yeast mixture.
 Work everything together until it forms a mass of dough.
 Work the dough until it becomes smooth and silky.
 If the dough is either too sticky or too dry adjust by adding an extra tbsp of flour and water to achieve the right consistency.

 - To shape the pita bread, take a ball of dough and roll out into an oval shape using a rolling pin, approx. ¼" thick.
 Spray the dough with olive oil and using a chopstick place it in the centre of the oval, fold it in half then pull the chopstick out.
-Repeat for the remaining balls of dough placing the breads on a baking tray with baking paper.
+Repeat for the remaining balls of dough, putting the pieces of bread on a baking tray with baking paper.
 Allow them to rest for 30 mins before steaming.

 - To steam the pita breads, fill a medium to large wok with 2 cups of water.
 Allow the water to come to a rolling boil.
 Reduce the heat to medium.
 Place a bamboo basket (lined with baking paper and sprayed with olive oil) over the wok and steam the pita breads for 10 mins.
 (My basket fit 3 pita breads at a time).

-- Once cooked allow them cool slightly before filling them with your desired meat and salads.
+- Once cooked, allow them to cool slightly before filling them with your desired meat and salads.